 Photography only permitted from pre agreed location

-- Photography from the back only
+Photography from the back only

-- Only 1 photographer permitted
+Only 1 photographer permitted

-- Photography only permitted for the brides entrance and/or couples exit
+Photography only permitted for the brides entrance and/or couples exit

 No photography at all

 As you can see, it varies massively.

-We always make a point of discussing with our couples what restrictions are in place, but in around 50% of cases, what the couple have been told and what we are subsequently told when we arrive on the wedding day are completely different.
-In the most extreme of cases we’ve had a couple who were told that there were no restrictions in place, yet when we arrived at the church, we were informed that photography was not permitted at all.
+We always make a point of discussing with our couples what restrictions are in place ahead of the wedding.
+However, in around 50% of cases, what the couple have been told at the point of booking varies to what we are told on the wedding day.
+In the most extreme of cases we had a couple who were told that there were no restrictions in place before the booked.
+When we arrived at the church on the wedding day though, we were informed that photography was not permitted at all.

 Other things worth finding out…